In

 3. Floating

 By hanging products, you create more of a three dimensional perspective to your product photos, and it can be used to add drama to the image as well.
-It’s easy to do–just use a rope, wire, or line to hang something, and then remove that from the image using Photoshop.
+It’s easy to do; just use a rope, wire, or line to hang something, and then remove that from the image using Photoshop.

 4. Reflections

 Using a reflective surface for photographing your product can add a three-dimensional perspective to the image as well as a splash of color.
 You’ll want to experiment with different angles that can really bring out the reflective properties you want to capture.
-This technique can help you to capture really dramatic and artistic images that your audience will love.

 5. Product Series

 Grouping products together is one of those product photography ideas that can create a number of effects.
 It can make the product appear ‘zoomed in’, or it can allow the intended customers to compare related products.
-Potential customers can see the products together, which will help them to understand the size and shape differences as well as how they work together.
-It can also persuade them to buy the whole package–it’s a great marketing tool.

 6. Dynamic Symmetry